Maryam-mary-karimi/ADI/README.md

 test_s1.py is implementing the controller agent on SDN switch.
 It is run by the switch to send contextual information to the ADI application through pox controller.

 ADI.ipynb is a jupyter notebook file for analysing the dataset and choose a proper verifictaion method using ADI decision tree.
+The data set is provided by Zhongheng Zhang et al. and is available at: https://physionet.org/content/heart-failure-zigong/1.2/

 ## Execution guidance